John Alexander Ewart: Later life and career

 In March 1877 he became commander of the Indian region of Allahabad.
 In November 1879 he was promoted further to Lt General and returned to Britain.
 In January 1884 he became a full General and placed in charge of the Wiltshire Regiment. in March 1884 he was placed in charge of the 92nd Gordon Highlanders.
-In June 1895 he took over the Argyll and Sutherland Highlanders.
+In June 1895 he took over as colonel of the Argyll and Sutherland Highlanders.

 At Queen Victoria's Diamond Jubilee in 1897 she raised him to Knight Commander of the Bath (KCB).

 He died peacefully at home in Dumfriesshire on 18 June 1904 a few days after his 83rd birthday.
 He is buried in the Old Town Cemetery at Stirling Castle in central Scotland.

 Family

 In 1858 he married Frances Stone, daughter of John Spencer Stone of Callingwood Hall.

 Their family home (which he rarely saw) was Craigclough Hall in Eskdale near Langholm.

-They had two sons who came to fame in their own right: Lt General John Spencer Ewart aide-de-camp to King George V and Rear Admiral Arthur Wartensleben Ewart.
+They had two sons who came to fame in their own right: Lieutenant-General Sir Spencer Ewart aide-de-camp to King George V and Admiral Arthur Ewart.